-I am, now, for the last 3 years, a full time multidisciplinary artist As a late starter with no formal training and with no rules to break, I happily express my thoughts, feelings, ideas and experiences in a wide variety of non-verbal ways.
+With no formal training and no rules to break, I happily express my thoughts, feelings, ideas, and experiences in a variety of non-verbal ways.

 If I had one wish for the world, it would be to have every person, create something.
-In order to grow, to learn, to express, to understand, to respect and to value, we need to create.
+To grow, to learn, to express, to understand, to heal, to respect and to value, we need to create.

-Assemblage : I pick up things, almost every day, – wood, metal, seeds, stones, rusty things, bones, teeth, glass, feathers, nails, tins, wire, and other bits and pieces I find every day, wherever I am.
-I cannot easily explain what attracts me to each piece, perhaps it is the shape, their age, their history, their essence or just that they once existed in another time and place as something else.
-Wabi Sabi – the Japanese aesthetic of finding beauty in things incomplete, imperfect and impermanent probably best sums up my love of found objects.
+I collect an array of items almost every day, such as wood, metal, seeds, stones, rusty things, bones, teeth, glass, feathers, nails, tins, wire, and other bits and pieces that I find wherever I go.
+These items form the foundation of my assemblage work.
+Though I can’t explain why I’m attracted to each piece, there’s something about its shape, age, history, or essence that draws me to it.
+The Japanese aesthetic of Wabi Sabi, which values the beauty of things that are incomplete, imperfect, and impermanent, ‘perfectly’ encapsulates my love for found objects.

 When I assemble these items, they interact in ways I don’t always understand, yet I feel deeply connected to them.
 The histories of these objects merge, creating something new and meaningful.
 Ultimately, my goal is to get lost in the process and hopefully create something that evokes a thought, emotion, or comment from the viewer.

 083 643 6660